roger-russel/beholder-web-client/doc/conf/PHP.md

 ```

-2. Set to use the path to it
+2. Set to use the path to the php file

 ```
 <php